c4urself/bump2version/RELATED.md

   automatically bumps your (semantic) version number based on the types of commits (breaking/new/bugfix) in your source control.

+* [PyCalVer](https://gitlab.com/mbarkhau/pycalver) is very similar to bump2version, but with support for [calendar based versioning](https://calver.org/).

 ## Change log building

 * [towncrier](https://pypi.org/project/towncrier/) assembles a changelog